The Phantom Empire: Reception

-The Phantom Empire was released in theaters on February 23, 1935.
-The serial was a "marked box office success."
+On February 23, 1935, the first chapter of The Phantom Empire was released in theaters.
+The serial was a "marked box office success".

 Cultural references

 The 1979 television series Cliffhangers, which attempted to recreate the old movie serial feel by showing three serial chapters in each episode, included a serial titled "The Secret Empire", a pastiche of The Phantom Empire.
 Events in the underground empire were shown in color, but events on the surface were "in glorious black and white".
 Stock footage from the serial and other serials was used in the animated series Muppet Babies.

-Fred Olen Ray in 1988 filmed a movie called The Phantom Empire about treasure hunters braving a cavern system populated by troglodytes and other subterranean hazards to finally encounter an underground lost civilization.
+Fred Olen Ray in 1988 filmed a movie with the same title about treasure hunters braving a cavern system populated by troglodytes and other subterranean hazards to finally encounter an underground lost civilization.
 The movie makes reference to the serial and was itself in the end credits planned to have sequels that never were produced.

 Alejandro Pérez Cervantes' short story collection, Murania, was inspired by the aesthetic of Murania and the lost continent of Mu as depicted in the film.
 It received the 2006 Julio Torri national award for short fiction in Mexico.

 The web series The Sam Plenty Cavalcade of Action Show Plus Singing! was inspired by the serial.

 The UK Channel 4 show Exploitica lampooned the serial, adding comedic sound effects, thought bubbles and captions to each episode.

 The serial was a childhood favorite of comic strip writer Tom Batiuk, and in tribute has been frequently referenced in his strips Funky Winkerbean and Crankshaft, predominantly as the favorite film of Crankshaft character Jeff Murdoch.
 Most notably, one 2020 storyline in Funky saw Jeff and his grandson seeking refuge from a wildfire in the cave used for the film as the entrance to Murania, where they imagine being rescued by the Thunder Riders and taken into the city.